philipxlee/baba-is-you/doc/DESIGN.md

 * Feature #1

 * Feature #2
+  * Pull functionality, which could allow a controllable block to pull blocks towards them as opposed to always pushing them.

 * Feature #3
     * One of the bugs in our features in the removal of blocks from the backend after they are